 g++ helloworld.c -o hello

-You can also copy file under bin directory (/usr/local/bin) to make them accessible system-wide.
+You can also copy the file under the bin directory (/usr/local/bin) to make them accessible system-wide.

 Try Another C Example